Language selection

 Telephone Reporting Program

 3. Telephone reporting is a voluntary compliance program which benefits both the traveller and the Agency.
-The Telephone Reporting Program was developed to facilitate traveller reporting and to ensure consistent service delivery in the clearance of persons travelling by private boat as well as corporate and private aircraft.
+The Telephone Reporting Program was developed to facilitate traveller reporting and to ensure consistent service delivery in the clearance of persons and goods.
+A traveller must report by telephone if choosing to report from a designated telephone reporting site, unless directed otherwise by an officer.

-4. Commercial vessels and aircraft, or those that charge passengers a fee for passage or transport goods for remuneration, are not allowed to utilize this reporting method.
+4. Commercial conveyances and aircraft, or those that charge passengers a fee for passage or transport goods for remuneration, are not allowed to utilize this reporting method.

 5. Telephone reporting is permitted for: